 Side Dish Ideas

 Sheet pan recipes are so easy, and sweet potatoes seem to be just made for them.
 When you tire of boring old, white potatoes, give me a call.
-I've got your sweet potato sides right here in this One Pan Roasted Salmon, Sweet Potatoes, and Asparagus, One Pan Blackened Cod, Sweet Potatoes, and Zucchini, Spicy Sweet Potato Wedges, or these Honey Roasted Sweet Potatoes and Carrots.
+I've got your sweet potato sides right here in this One Pan Roasted Salmon, Sweet Potatoes, and Asparagus, One Pan Blackened Cod, Sweet Potatoes, and Zucchini, Spicy Sweet Potato Wedges, or these Honey Roasted Sweet Potatoes.

 You can put sweet potatoes in salads.
 I mean, you make Russet potato salads, right?
 Just cook them first and toss them with other yummy ingredients for a nutritious lunch or dinner entree.
 Some of my favorite dishes include this Sweet Potato and Avocado Kale Salad (with or without salmon), Southwestern Sweet Potato, Kale, and Quinoa Salad, or this Dairy-Free Curried Sweet Potato Salad.